U.S. airport-security head named as No. 2 Homeland Security official

 Two of the three agencies responsible for immigration, U.S. Customs and Border Patrol and U.S. Immigration and Customs Enforcement, are currently without permanent leadership.

-Along with TSA, the U.S. Secret Service and the Federal Emergency Management Agency (FEMA) also lack leaders who have been confirmed by the U.S. Senate.
+The U.S. Secret Service and the Federal Emergency Management Agency (FEMA) also lack leaders who have been confirmed by the U.S. Senate.

 Trump is trying to force out L. Francis Cissna, who oversees legal immigration programs as director of U.S. Citizenship and Immigration Services, as well as John Mitnick, the top DHS lawyer, according to a source familiar with White House deliberations.